aDDM-Toolbox/ADDM.cpp/README.md

 ### Optional: Python Syntax Highlighting ###

-For users working in a user interface, such as Visual Studio Code, a Python stub is provided to facilitate features including syntax highlighting, type-hinting, auto-complete.
+For users working in a user interface, such as Visual Studio Code, a Python stub is provided to facilitate features including syntax highlighting, type-hinting, and auto-complete.
 Although the `addm_toolbox_cpp.pyi` stub is built-in, the file can be dynamically generated using the [mypy stubgen](https://mypy.readthedocs.io/en/stable/stubgen.html) tool.
 The `mypy` module can be installed using:

 ```shell
 pip install mypy